The Essential NFT Tax Guide for 2023

 Selling an NFT

-Selling an NFT you created is a taxable event and any proceeds are income.
-If you are creating NFTs as part of your livelihood, the assets are essentially inventory, so your profits would be taxed as self-employment income, and you would owe additional self-employment taxes.
+Selling an NFT that you created is a taxable event and any proceeds are capital gains.
+If you create NFTs as part of your livelihood, the assets are essentially inventory, so your profits would be taxed as self-employment income and you would owe additional self-employment taxes.

 This would also likely apply if you worked as a digital art or NFT dealer.

 The IRS has not issued any guidance about NFT royalty income.
 However, it is likely treated as ordinary income if you are professionally minting NFTs as an artist or creator running a project.